+Learning how to break the habit of drinking alcohol every evening is possible, but it requires an understanding of how habits are formed, as well as how to eliminate them.
 Breaking the nightly wine habit is something I struggled with for many years.
-I would vow to drink only on weekends, but then the end of the work day would arrive home itching for a glass of wine to “take the edge off.”
+I would vow to drink only on weekends, but then at the end of the work day I would arrive home itching for a glass of wine to “take the edge off.”
 This was often followed by an internal debate between two voices in my head.
 I’m sure you know the experience.

-One would tell me to go ahead, have the glass of red wine.
-There was an unopened bottle of Pinot waiting to be uncorked.
-Heck, you deserve it after today.
+One voice would tell me to go ahead, have the glass of red wine, especially if there was a bottle of Pinot waiting to be uncorked.
+Heck, I'd tell myself, you deserve it after today.
 Remember the fight with your son?
 How about that frustrating colleague?
 It’s just one glass and it’ll feel so good.

 The other self would encourage me to stay strong!
 You don’t need the wine.
 What about your new vow?
 You promised to not drink until Friday and you’ll feel so much better tomorrow morning knowing you resisted.
-More often than not, I would give in to the temptation to drink alcohol.
+More often than not, I would give in to the temptation to drink alcohol every night, well almost every night.

-The hard way to break the habit of drinking every night
+How to break the habit of drinking every night the hard way

 Success is less likely - almost impossible - if you plan to rely on will power alone to quit drinking every night.
 This requires effortful work for our brains.
 According to the author Wood, “Our executive functions wear down over time.
 We get tired of thoughtfully trying to control our behaviour and make decisions.”